[Kakuda City, Miyagi Prefecture] Head out to the yellow carpet "Kakuda Nanohana Festival"

 Kakuta City is located in the southern part of Miyagi Prefecture, just under an hour's drive from Sendai city

-the H-II rocket.
-The full-scale model of the H-II rocket in Taiyama Park is an astounding 49 meters tall!
-It's quite unusual to see a rocket towering over children playing nearby.
+-scale model of the H-II rocket.
+The full-scale model of the H-II rocket in Daiyama Park is an impressive 49 meters tall!
+It's quite unusual to see a rocket towering next to children playing.

 In agriculture, it is one of the prefecture's leading rice-producing areas.
 Kakuda's specialty products include traditional Kakuda pickled plums, small-grain natto, ham and sausages